Albanians in Romania: Demographics

 In the 2002 census 520 Romanian citizens indicated their ethnicity was Albanian, and 484 stated that their native language was Albanian.
 The actual number of the Albanian population in Romania is unofficially estimated at 10,000 persons.
 Most members of the community live in Bucharest, while the rest mainly live in larger urban centers such as Timișoara, Iași, Constanța and Cluj-Napoca.

 Most families are Orthodox and trace their origins to the area around Korçë.
 The other Romanian Albanians adhere to Islam.

-Notable figures
+Notable people

 The following is a list of notable individuals of Albanian ancestry in what is today Romania.
 Note that many of these may not be full ethnic Albanians, but only have partial Albanian descent.